Zahid-Hasan-97/Zahid-Hasan-97/README.md

 <img src="https://github.com/Zahid-Hasan-97/Zahid-Hasan-97/blob/main/banner.png?raw=true" alt="Zahid Hasan Banner" width="100%" />

 # 👋 Hi, I'm Zahid Hasan

-### 💻 Frontend Developer
+##  Frontend Developer

 ---

 ## 🧑‍💻 About Me

-- 🔥 Passionate about building modern, responsive web applications.
-- 🎯 Focused on delivering clean UI and smooth user experiences.
+   Passionate and dedicated developer with a strong interest in creating innovative web solutions.
+I love coding, learning new technologies, and working on exciting projects.
+## Current Activities
+- 🎯 Dreaming and working towards becoming a **Full Stack Web Developer**.
-- 🚀 Currently learning **Next.js** and **advanced React patterns**.
+- 🚀 Currently learning **Next.js**.
+- 💡 Continuously learning and adapting to new technologies and best practices.
 - 🌱 Always open to new challenges and collaboration opportunities.

 <br/>

-## 🛠️ Tech Stack
+## 👨‍💻 Development Arsenal

 Here's a glimpse into the technologies and tools I wield: